The northern tip of the Maine coast was a smugglers’ paradise for generations. In fact, Maine smuggling was an essential part of the economy there.

 Lumber was the matter at hand at the time.
 Lumber came down the Saint Croix River from both Canada and the United States.
 The river snakes its way through Calais, separating the two countries as it carves an exotic series of “S” curves on its way to the ocean.
 Crossing between Canada and the United States was as simple as walking across a bridge, or in winter as simple as walking across the ice when the river froze.

 When the lumber reach the mouth of the river, it was taxed.
 Crafty lumbermen would declare the lumber’s country of origin based upon which country would cost them less.
 Customs officials were hard pressed to differentiate between a Canadian log and one from the U.S.

 In 1837, however, the Customs House seemed to be getting smarter.
 One, two, three loads they declared illegal because they had the wrong country of origin.
 There was only one explanation: Someone who knew where the lumber was coming from upstream was providing that information to the Customs Office.

 The town was outraged.
-The Calais Advertiser labeled the informant an 'odious villain.'
-One man accused of being the informer placed an advertisement in the paper declaring that he was not an informant and the customs officers attested that he was telling the truth.
+The Calais Advertiser labeled the informant an “odious villain.”
+One man accused of informing placed an advertisement in the paper.
+He declared he didn’t inform, and customs officers attested that he told the truth.

 Finally, a group from town decided to put an end to the information flow.
 U.S. Customs had seized a cache of U.S. contraband across the border in Saint Stephen.
 On the bridge to America, the customs officer was greeted with an odd sight – a band of men dressed as Indians.